 Finding a reliable and trustworthy kasambahay and yaya is no small feat.
-It’s because juggling a career, children’s needs, and household responsibilities can sap all your energy and patience.
+Juggling a career, children’s needs, and household responsibilities can sap all your energy and patience.
 So, where do you start?

-Whether it’s your first time or looking to change existing arrangements, make sure you’re prepared, too.
-Remember that an extra mouth to feed is a major financial decision that will impact your budget, lifestyle, and expenses.
+Whether you’re hiring for the first time or looking to change existing arrangements, make sure you’re prepared, too.
+Remember that having an extra mouth to feed is a major financial decision that affects your budget, lifestyle, and expenses.

-In this practical guide, you’ll discover a few tips on how to hire a kasambahay or yaya — from understanding all the legal obligations to managing arrangements and how much they should get paid.
+In this comprehensive guide, you’ll discover a few tips on how to hire a kasambahay or yaya—from understanding all the legal obligations to managing arrangements and how much it costs.
 Let’s get started.

 Contents

-Can a yaya or kasambahay be an all-around?
+Can a yaya or kasambahay be an all-around helper?

 It depends on the individual’s skillsets and willingness to work full-time in an all-around setup.
 But remember, a nanny (yaya) and helper (kasambahay) are two distinct roles that can have many different duties in a home.